mfessler/fungal-bloom/README.md

 The project was written in [Inform 7](http://inform7.com), a domain-specific language for interactive fiction.
 I'm publishing the source code for my specific room, in the form that I submitted it to the organizers.
 I'm doing this for a few reasons:

 1) To let people see the work -- my room wound up being fairly far along in the game, so many people may not have had a chance to see it.
 It's hard to say to friends, "Hey, check out this project I was part of.
-But it'll take you a few hours of puzzle solving to get to my bit."
+But it'll take you a few hours of puzzle solving amidst Lovecraftian horror to get to my bit."
 1) To demonstrate some of the ways that a relative newcomer to Inform 7 can use the features of the language to tell a short interactive story
 1) To document some of the creative process, dead ends, and reworked ideas that were part of the writing and testing process.
-Also, regrettable code, and jokes I had to omit.
+Also included: regrettable code, and jokes I had to omit (regrettable and otherwise).

 ## Technical details

 This repo will contain Inform source code for my room, as well as a compiled game file that can be run on [Lectrote](https://github.com/erkyrath/lectrote).
+(That's an interpreter than runs on Mac, Windows and Linux)

-I'm also inclding a copy of the Inform extension "Cragne Suite.i7x" that was required for the project, in case anyone would like to play with the code themselves.
+I'm also including a copy of the Inform extension "Cragne Suite.i7x" that was required for the project, in case anyone would like to play with the code themselves in Inform 7.

 ## Why "Fungal Bloom"?